ProgSoc/Constitution/CONSTITUTION.md

 - 7.5.2 Notice of all Special General Meetings shall be given to all financial members of the Society at least seven (7) days before the date of such meeting.

-### 7.6 Executive Committee Meetings.

-- 7.6.1 The Executive Committee shall meet as often as it may deem necessary and at least once in each semester.

-- 7.6.2 The quorum at an Executive Committee meeting shall be President, Secretary and two other Executive Committee members.

 ## 8. AMENDMENT OF CONSTITUTION.